Donate to the Eller College Senior Class Gift

 Previous Years' Gifts

-The donations from the Classes of 2011-2014 went toward purchasing new umbrellas, adding a charging station to Room 102, and adding more outlets throughout the building.
+The donations from the Classes of 2011-2015 went toward purchasing new umbrellas, adding a charging station to Room 102, replacing chairs in some of our classrooms, and adding more outlets throughout the building.

 This Year’s Gift